MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/sample-procurement.md

 ---
 # Procurement Analysis sample for Power BI: Take a tour

-The Procurement Analysis sample content pack contains a dashboard, report, and dataset that analyzes a manufacturing company's spending on vendors by category and location.
+The Procurement Analysis downloadable sample contains a dashboard, report, and dataset that analyzes a manufacturing company's spending on vendors by category and location.
 In the sample, we explore these areas:

 * Who the top vendors are
 * What categories we spend the most on